Summer or Semester? Tips for Choosing the Perfect Study Abroad Experience

 We are a reader-supported education publication.
 When you buy through links on our site, we may earn an affiliate commission to help us keep providing content.

-you ready to see the world?
+Are you ready to see the world?
 Get ready for an ultimate study abroad experience.

 the words of Mark Twain, “Broad, wholesome, charitable views of men and